descope-sample-apps/passportjs_sample/README.md

-This app illustrates how to use [Passport](https://www.passportjs.org/) with [React](https://reactjs.org/) and [Express](https://expressjs.com/) to sign users in with a username and password.
+This app illustrates how to use [Passport](https://www.passportjs.org/) with [React](https://reactjs.org/) and [Express](https://expressjs.com/) to sign users in with Descope strategy.
 Use this example as a starting point for your own web applications.

 ## Overview

-This app illustrates how to build a todo app with sign in functionality using React, Express, Passport, and the [`passport-local`](https://www.passportjs.org/packages/passport-local/) strategy.
+This app illustrates how to build a todo app with sign in functionality using React, Express, Passport, and the [`passport-descope`](https://www.passportjs.org/packages/passport-descope/) strategy.

 This app is a JavaScript application with a backend, in which the UI executes in